LeonSchiffer/MatatInterviewTest/README.md

 ## Prerequisites
 - php8.2
-- laravel/framework:10.47 (This is important as whereAny query builder function is being used)
+- laravel/framework:10.47 (This version important as whereAny() query builder function is being used)
 - mysql8.0
 - supervisor (for running artisan schedule:work on background)